Cats hold UCLA to seven first-half points; Booker scores 19

 Calipari's foundation, The Calipari Foundation, has raised millions of dollars to help the lives of those in need in the Commonwealth and across the country, and in 2010, he used a telethon to raise more than $1 million for victims of the devastating earthquake in Haiti.
 He followed that up with another telethon in 2012 that raised $1 million for victims of Superstorm Sandy.

-Author of the national bestseller, "Bounce Back: Overcoming Setbacks to Succeed in Business and in Life" and the recently released "Players First: Coaching from the Inside Out," Calipari is a master of communication and maximizing talent.
+Author of the New York Times Best Seller "Players First: Coaching from the Inside Out" and "Bounce Back: Overcoming Setbacks to Succeed in Business and in Life," Calipari is a master of communication and maximizing talent.
 He lives by the motto "that it's never a matter of how far you have fallen, but instead it's about how high you bounce back."

 Calipari and his wife, Ellen, have two daughters, Erin and Megan, and a son, Bradley.